-Astronomic time switches are actually a type of digital switches.
+Astronomic time switches are actually a type of digital switch.
 However, they use a different system compared to regular digital ones.

 Astronomic switches work based on the time of the day.
 They have built-in technology that calculates the exact timing of sunrise and sunset.
 So, they turn the lights on or off based on those calculations.

-Moreover, most models come with a remote control.
+Moreover, most models come with remote control.
 However, they don’t offer many other options.

 Other Types of Time Switches